aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 The security group must be associated with the virtual private cloud (VPC) of the EKS cluster.

+## Fields with Undefined Behavior

+These resources referenced by these fields are controlled by EKS/Karpenter, and not the launch template.

+### Instance Type

+The instance type should not be specified in the launch template.
+Karpenter will determine the launch template at run time.

 ### Network Interfaces

 EKS will configure the network interfaces.
 Do not configure network instances